RosettaCommons/documentation/internal_documentation/GithubWorkflow.md

 ## Workflow for using GitHub

-(This section is entirely about stuff you do on the github website.
+(This section is entirely about stuff you do on the GitHub website.
 None of this works without internet).

 ###What is GitHub?
 [[GitHub (wikipedia link)|https://en.wikipedia.org/wiki/GitHub]] is a website that:
-1. remotely and securely hosts our git-enabled code base
+1. remotely and securely hosts our git-enabled codebase
 2. enables communications about said codebase

 On point 1 - We need a way for our computers to communicate about what the code is.
 Git means that everyone has a copy of all the branches, but we still need some way to get everyone's computer to communicate to share those branches.
 Instead of having everyone run servers on their laptops constantly, we let GitHub centralize the process.